oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/a-introduction/introduction.md

  This workshop consists of three lab exercises organized to familiarize you with key capabilities of Oracle Cloud services, including Database Management, Ops Insights and Logging Analytics.
 We have simulated HeatWave MySQL DB systems, so you don't need to set up or use one from your cloud account.

- You'll learn how to:
+In this workshop, you will:

 * Use Oracle Cloud Infrastructure (OCI) Database Management to monitor the HeatWave MySQL DB systems
 * Use Ops Insights for Capacity Planning and Database Insights
- * Use Logging Analytics to collect and analyze application logs
+* Use Logging Analytics to collect and analyze database logs, such as the General Query log, Audit log, and others

 Estimated Time: 60 minutes